csenn/schesign-js-graph-utils/README.md

 ```

 Notes
-* make sure class cant be added more then once
 * should add a test for recursive nested objects
+* rangeTypes.Text should take more params for types